 We have shown that the problem of finding equivalence assertions for a module is equivalent to the problem of finding a generating set for its semiautomaton.
 We proved that a canonical set of traces generates the state-equivalence if and only if the empty word is canonical.
 Furthermore, the associated re-writing system is well-behaved if and only if the canonical set is prefix-closed.
 The canonical sets are then irredundant.
+We point out that a specification should use a reduced automaton.
 These results hold for finite and infinite automata.
-Finally, we provide automaton specifications, and hence trace-assertion specifications, for several common modules.
+Finally, we provide trace-assertion specifications of several common modules.

 Acknowledgments: This research was supported by the Natural Sciences and Engineering Research Council of Canada under grants No. OGP0000871 and OGP0000243.
+The authors thank Jack Chen for suggesting the example of the set module.